-Investment in social contribution activities and its results and impacts investing in society are increased business opportunities in flourishing local communities our Group companies, and strong connections with local communities, which contributes to potential risks from the Group neglecting its obligations to stakeholders, which include a loss of trust from local communities leading talented employees and favorable business partners, lower consumer and customer loyalty confidence and reduced opportunity to deliver
+Potential opportunities from the Group investing in society are increased business opportunities in flourishing local communities generating economic growth, increased employee engagement and commitment to our Group companies, and strong connections with local communities, which contributes to MSV.
+On the other hand, we have identified potential risks from the Group neglecting its obligations to stakeholders, which include a loss of trust from local communities leading to decreased ability to attract and retain talented employees and favorable business partners, lower consumer and customer loyalty - and ultimately - loss of shareholder confidence and reduced opportunity to deliver on our promise of MSV.